Steps in a Research Misconduct Evaluation Process

-As defined by the Department of Health and Human Services (DHHS) Office of Research Integrity (ORI) and the National Science Foundation (NSF), research misconduct means fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
+As defined by the Department of Health and Human Services (DHHS) Office of Research Integrity (ORI), the National Science Foundation (NSF), and the Department of Defense (DOD) research misconduct means fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.

 - Fabrication: making up data or results and recording or reporting them